SharePoint/sp-dev-docs/docs/embedded/concepts/app-concepts/app-architecture.md

 #### More on SharePoint Embedded Container Types
 Container Types are the way SharePoint Embedded supports this relationship and authorizes requests:

-Each Container is associated to one immutable Container Type, represented by a ContainerTypeID.h Each Container Type is associated to at least one Application, represented by an AppID,  and a set of operations on SharePoint Embedded (permission mapping).
+Each Container is associated to one immutable Container Type, represented by a ContainerTypeID.
+Each Container Type is associated to at least one Application, represented by an AppID.
+Each ContainerTypeID-AppID pair is associated to an independent set of operations on SharePoint Embedded (permission mapping)

-The permission mapping determines the operations an application is authorized to invoke against all  instances of a specific Container Type and their content.
+The permission mapping between a ContainerTypeID-AppID pair determines the operations  the application is authorized to invoke against all containers of a specific Container Type and their content.

-Associations between Container Types and Applications, along with the corresponding permission mappings, can be changed.
+Associations between Container Types and Applications can be changed.

+Permission mapping between a ContainerTypeID-AppID pair can be changed

-An application can be associated with multiple Container Types, with different permission mappings.
+An application can be associated with multiple Container Types.

 <img src="../../images/app-flow7.jpg" alt="SharePoint Embedded Flow"/>